Wootton, West Oxfordshire

-Wootton is a village and civil parish on the River Glyme about 2 mi north of Woodstock, Oxfordshire.
-In recent years the village is sometimes referred to as Wootton-by-Woodstock to distinguish it from Wootton, Vale of White Horse.
+Wootton is a village and civil parish on the River Glyme about 2 mi north of Woodstock in West Oxfordshire, England.
+The village is sometimes referred to as Wootton-by-Woodstock to distinguish it from Wootton, Vale of White Horse.
 (Note: Wootton, Vale of White Horse, was in Berkshire but was transferred to Oxfordshire in the 1974 local authority boundary changes.)

-The 2011 census recorded the parish's population as 569.
+The 2021 census recorded the parish's population as 602.

 It is on the Akeman Street Roman road and Oxfordshire Way long-distance footpath.

-Name
+Toponymy

-The name was recorded as " Optone " in the Domesday Book of 1086 A.D.
+The name was recorded as Optone in the Domesday Book of 1086 A.D.
 The Survey of English Place-Names records it was Wudutune in 958, Optone in 1086, Wuttona in 1163 and Wotton c.1180.

-Parish boundary
+Geography

-The parish is bounded to the west partly by the River Glyme, to the north partly by a stream that joins the River Dorn, to the south-east by the course of Akeman Street Roman road, to the south-west by the pale of Blenheim Great Park and on other sides by field boundaries.
+The parish is bounded to the west partly by the River Glyme, to the north partly by a stream that joins the River Dorn, to the south-east by the course of Akeman Street, a Roman road, to the south-west by the pale of Blenheim Great Park and on other sides by field boundaries.
 It includes two deserted medieval villages: Dornford on the River Dorn, and Hordley on the River Glyme just downstream of the confluence of the Dorn and Glyme.